Drinking lead—why California may force all schools to test their water

 When a therapy dog refused to drink at a San Diego grade school, it was the first clue that something was wrong with the water.

 Nor is this an isolated situation.
-Tests have turned up harmful levels of lead in water fountains and taps at other schools in San Diego and Los Angeles, where the district long ago decided to identify, flush and fix or seal hundreds of contaminated fountains.
-And in the wake of the much-publicized toxic lead contamination of water in Flint, Mich., a Reuters report revealed dozens of California neighborhoods in which tested children showed elevated levels of lead—a neurotoxin that causes developmental disorders and brain damage.
+Tests have turned up harmful levels of lead in water fountains and taps at other schools in San Diego and Los Angeles, where the district long ago decided to identify, flush and fix contaminated fountains.
+And in the wake of the much-publicized toxic lead contamination of water in Flint, Mich., a Reuters report revealed dozens of California neighborhoods in which kids tested for lead showed elevated levels—a neurotoxin that causes developmental disorders and brain damage.
 No amount of lead in humans is considered safe.

 That’s not enough for the sponsors of two bills the Legislature will decide on in the next month: